armory/docs/content/en/plugins/self-serve-error-management.md

 When Halyard adds a plugin to a Spinnaker installation, it adds the plugin repository information to all services, not just the ones the plugin is for.
 This means that when you restart Spinnaker, each service restarts, downloads the plugin, and checks if an extension exists for that service.
 Each service restarting is not ideal for large Spinnaker installations due to service restart times.
 To avoid every Spinnaker service restarting and downloading the plugin, do not add the plugin using Halyard.
 {{% /alert %}}

-The Self Serve Error Management Plugin extends CloudDriver.
+The Self-Serve Error Management Plugin extends CloudDriver.
 You should create or update the extended service's local profile in the same directory as the other Halyard configuration files.
 This is usually `~/.hal/default/profiles` on the machine where Halyard is running.

 Add the following to your `clouddriver-local.yml` file: